The 1999 Survey

 Field 16 includes any COMMENTS noted about the case.

-For the third year in a row, there was a larger than normal number of UFO sightings reported in the Northern Canada.
-More than 13% of all Canadian UFO reports came from the Yukon and the Northwest Territories in 1998, much more than might be expected if sightings were somehow tied to population.
-Alberta, on the other hand, continues to receive a paucity of reports.
+For the fourth year in a row, there was a larger than normal number of UFO sightings reported in the Northern Canada.
+About 7% of all Canadian UFO reports came from the Yukon and the Northwest Territories in 1999, much more than might be expected if sightings were somehow tied to population.
+Alberta, on the other hand, continues to receive a paucity of reports, and Manitoba seems to have slightly more than expected.

 Monthly Trends in UFO Reports